 We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requirements applicable in Denmark.
-Our responsibilities under those standards and requirements are further described in the "Auditor's responsibilities for the audit of the consolidated financial statements and the parent financial statements" section of this consolidated financial statements and the parent financial auditor's report.
-We are independent of the Group in accordance statements and has been prepared in accordance with the information required by relevant laws and regulations.
-We did with the International Ethics Standards Board for Accountants' not identify any material misstatement of the management International Code of Ethics for Professional Accountants (IESBA Code) and the additional ethical requirements applicable in commentary.
-Denmark, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
-We Management's responsibilities for the consolidated believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities under those standards and requirements are further described in the "Auditor's responsibilities for the audit of the consolidated financial statements and the parent financial statements" section of this auditor's report.
+We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (IESBA Code) and the additional ethical requirements applicable in Denmark, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.